UnforeseenOcean/Underwatch-neue/documentations/howtoplay.md

 Press tilde key or any key right below ESC key to use cheats.
 You will not be penalized for cheating, especially when using it to make the game even harder.

+There are lots of things to do in the game itself, but not all of them will yield a good score.

+For example, shooting bystanders will decrease your score by a factor of 4 while killing animals or ramming into protesters will result in an instant game over.
+For more information, try looking at hardrules.md for ruleset used in the game to see which action yields most score and which do not.

+Failing to obey the rules in the game will result in either termination of the game session or a mark that shows how asshole you are.